Institutional analysis

-Institutional analysis is that part of the social sciences which studies how institutions—i.e., structures and mechanisms of social order and cooperation governing the behavior of two or more individuals—behave and function according to both empirical rules (informal rules-in-use and norms) and also theoretical rules (formal rules and law).
+Institutional analysis is the part of the social sciences that studies how institutions—i.e., structures and mechanisms of social order and cooperation governing the behavior of two or more individuals—behave and function according to both empirical rules (informal rules-in-use and norms) and also theoretical rules (formal rules and law).
 This field deals with how individuals and groups construct institutions, how institutions function in practice, and the effects of institutions on each other, on individuals, societies and the community at large.

 Use in various disciplines

 The term institutional analysis is used by several academic disciplines, and has several meanings and connotations.

 One meaning of institutional analysis refers to actual formal institutions.
 In the biomedical sciences, “institutional analysis” often refers to analyzing data coming from concrete institutions such as health authorities, hospitals networks, etc. Similarly, in the fields of education and public administration and governance studies, the term usually refers to how school boards and governmental agencies implement policies.

 Another meaning refers to institutions as ways of thinking that have a direct impact on behaviors.
 Under this approach, there are several variations and usages of institutional analysis.
 In economics, it is used to explain why economic behavior does not conform to the theory of supply and demand.
 This is a relatively old school of thought that has its roots in the work of early 20th-century economists like Pareto.
 One of the most prominent contemporary figures of institutional analysis in economics is Douglass North, who received the Nobel Prize for Economics in 1993.

 Sociology has also used institutional analysis since its inception to study how social institutions such as the laws or the family evolve over time.
 The foundational author of this approach is Émile Durkheim, also founder of sociology as a discipline.